 Human Rights Campaign and the Human Rights Campaign Foundation together serve as America's largest civil rights organization working to achieve LGBTQI+ equality.
 The Human Rights Campaign envisions a world where lesbian, gay, bisexual, transgender and queer people are ensured equality and embraced as full members of society at home, at work and in every community.

 Caring for LGBTQ Children & Youth guide for child welfare providers provides information about the care and support of lesbian, gay, bisexual, transgender and questioning children and youth in out-of-home care.
+For more information, read the Change Makers in Child Welfare 2020 annual report.

 Lambda Legal raises awareness and advances reform on behalf of LGBTQI+ youth in child welfare, juvenile justice and homeless systems of care and aims to increase the will and capacity of youth-serving organizations to prepare and support LGBTQI+ youth as they transition from adolescence to independence.
 Youth in foster care or juvenile justice systems who are LGBTQI+ or living with HIV have basic rights.